vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - A market enters a Pending status as soon as the proposal is Successful (before enactment)
 - A market usually enters Active status at the proposal's enactment date/time, but some conditions may delay this or cause the market to be Cancelled instead

-A proposal to create a market contains
+A proposal to create a market contains:

 1. a complete market specification as per the Market Framework (see spec) that describes the market to be created.
 1. an enactment time that is at least the _minimum auction duration_ after the vote closing time (see [auction spec](./0026-AUCT-auctions.md))